-SOUTH AMERICA Rio de Janeiro hosts the South American premiere of Something Like Summer in July at the Rio Gender & Sexuality Film Festival, one of the world’s most important LGBT festivals.
+SOUTH AMERICA Rio de Janeiro hosts the South American premiere and two encore screenings of Something Like Summer in July at the Rio Gender & Sexuality Film Festival, one of the world’s most important LGBT festivals.

 “It’s an honor to be among the small number of films that will be screening at Rio outside the festival’s typical offerings,” said writer and producer Carlos Pedraza.